Amazon vs Walmart: What’s the Best Place to Sell in 2026?

 Amazon has a far bigger online marketplace than Walmart.
 According to Marketplace Pulse’s latest data, Amazon hosts 1.6 million active sellers, meanwhile Walmart only has about 92,000.

-Amazon’s market share in the e-commerce market of US is absolutely massive.
-According to eMarketer, Amazon controls 38.7% of the retail e-commerce sales share in the US, meanwhile Walmart has only 5.3%, even though it has the 2nd largest share in the US after Amazon.
+Amazon’s market share in the e-commerce market of the US is absolutely massive.
+According to eMarketer, Amazon controls 38.7% of the retail e-commerce sales share in the US, whereas Walmart has only 5.3%, even though it has the 2nd largest share in the US after Amazon.

 Of course, in terms of competition, this has upsides and downsides.
 Amazon’s gigantic marketplace means sellers get more visibility for their products and a higher potential for conversions to sales.
 Amazon had 200 million unique visitors to its site in 2019, in the same year, Walmart had 138 million.
 Unfortunately, a bigger marketplace also means Amazon is saturated with sellers, and it is harder to climb to the top.